flon-io/meta/glossary.md

 ### taskmaster

-the flon-tasker binary.
+The flon-tasker binary.
 Receives task from the dispatcher, looks up taskers, forks them hand them the tasks.

+### taskbox

+A "worklist" of tasks offered/allocated/started/suspended for "users".

+### tasklog

+For a given execution, the list of msgs related to tasks.
+Mostly a filtered version of the msgs.log of the execution.

 ### node